The SingularityNET daemon is the adapter that a service can use to interface with the SingularityNET platform.

 In software architecture lingo, the daemon is a sidecar proxy, —a process deployed next to a core application (the AI service, in this case) to abstract away some architectural concerns such as logging and configuration as well as entire platform aspects, such as the interaction with smart contracts or even the decision to use the Ethereum Blockchain.

 The two key abstraction responsibilities of the daemon are payments and request translation.
-In order to authorize payments, the daemon interacts with the Multi-Party Escrow contract.

 Before invoking a service through SingularityNET, a consumer must have

-After performing the above checks, the request is proxied to the service.
+After these successful checks, the request is proxied to the service.
+The daemon also keeps track of payment states of different clients.

-The daemon exposes a gRPC, so all requests are based on gRPC and protocol buffers, but it can translate requests to a few different formats, as expected by the service: in addition to gRPC/Protobuf, JSON-RPC and process fork–based services (executables to be executed on a per-call basis with the input parameters on standard input) are supported.
+Once the daemon has validated requests, it translates them into the format expected by the AI service.
+The daemon exposes a gRPC, so all requests are based on gRPC and protocol buffers, but it can translate requests to a few different formats, as expected by the service.

 The daemon provides some additional deployment- and administration-oriented features: